This post contains affiliate links. Please see our disclosure policy.

 How to Make Homemade Nutella Pop Tarts:

-First, make the pie dough!
+Step 1: Make the Pie Dough.
 This is what takes the whole recipe right over the top – it’s flaky, buttery, crisp, and all-around food perfection.
-If you’re not super comfortable making homemade pie crust, take a few minutes to read through my post on How to Make Perfect Pie Crust – it has lots of troubleshooting tips and tricks to get you more comfortable with pie dough!
+If you’re not super comfortable making pop tart pie crust from scratch, take a few minutes to read through my post on How to Make Perfect Pie Crust.

 Rolled out pie dough with heart shapes cut out.